Courses & Units

-Using these and other issues as a lens, we will draw out common themes and challenges in environmental governance, including:
+Through these case studies, students will appreciate common themes and challenges in environmental governance, including:

-- the importance of public participation in environmental decision-making;
+• the importance of public participation in environmental decision-making; and

 |Unit name||Current Issues in Environmental Law and Policy|